Apprenticeship Training Basics

 - Evaluating and recommending the apprentice for certification

-Either you, or another skilled trades professional, can be the apprentice sponsor.
-The sponsor is the person that commits to training the apprentice on the job.
+Either you, or another skilled trades professional, can be the apprentice's sponsor.
+The employer sponsor is the person that commits to training the apprentice on the job.
 This person must be a certified journeyperson, or have Sign Off Authority from ITA to sponsor an apprentice.